The Admissions Process - Lincoln Leadership Academy Charter School

 3. If a student/athlete is accepted at Lincoln, Lincoln Leadership and the student/athlete are then required to meet all of the PIAA Transfer deadlines.
 Lincoln will not accept a student/athlete after a transfer deadline passes.

-4. Parents are to contact Lincoln coaches about “getting their children in.”
-The CEO is the only person who has the authority to accept a child at Lincoln and will do so according to Charter School law.
+4. Parents are NOT permitted to contact Lincoln coaches or other staff members about “getting their children in.”
+The CEO is the only person who has the authority to accept a child at Lincoln.

 5. Why would any parent want send their child to Lincoln?
 Because we have the best Dual Enrollment College program in the Lehigh Valley (see website for College Dual Enrollment).